Corporate access and privacy statement

 The Freedom of Information and Protection of Privacy Act permits us to collect, use and disclose personal information necessary to administer the Workplace Safety and Insurance Act.
 At the time of collection, a notice is provided containing information regarding the:

-The Workers Report of Injury or Illness (Form 6) provides the notice of collection to workers claiming benefits under the Workplace Safety and Insurance Act.
-A more detailed notice is provided in the Privacy Statement for workers.
-Where personal information is collected through an electronic channel, an electronic notice of collection is provided to the subscriber of the service.
+The Workers Report of Injury or Illness (Form 6) provides the notice of collection to injured or ill people claiming benefits under the Workplace Safety and Insurance Act.
+A more detailed notice is provided in the privacy statement for workers.
+An electronic notice of collection is provided to the subscriber of the service when personal information is collected through an electronic channel.

 Consent:

-The Workplace Safety and Insurance Act authorizes us to request medical information from health care providers, hospitals, or health care facilities providing health care to a worker claiming benefits without consent.
+The Workplace Safety and Insurance Act authorizes us to request medical information from health care providers, hospitals, or health care facilities providing health care to someone claiming benefits without consent.

-There may be times, such as in a decision letter, or a Non-Economic Loss (NEL) medical assessment, where confidential information including personal health information related to your claim may be disclosed to your employer without your consent.
+There may be times, such as in a decision letter, or a non-economic loss medical assessment, where confidential information including personal health information related to your claim may be disclosed to your employer without your consent.
 This is covered under the Workplace Safety and Insurance Act and the Freedom of Information and Protection of Privacy Act.

 5. Limiting use, disclosure and retention: